Short-Term Mission Trips – Frequently Asked Questions

 Where do you go on your trips?

 Currently, our trips focus exclusively on the country of Haiti.
 However, Fellowship in the Gospel Ministries is designed to work in any country around the globe where the Lord has opened a door of service with a select group of national co-workers in the Gospel.
-We are praying for Him to make it clear to us when He would have us serve elsewhere and with whom, specifically.
-There are several possibilities that we are considering at the moment.
+We are always open to how He might use us, or this “partnership ministry model”, anywhere He wills.
 Please see the following link for any questions that you may have regarding the country of Haiti: https://www.cia.gov/library/publications/the-world-factbook/geos/ha.html

 What is the purpose of your short-term mission trips?